Ryan-Amaral/working-gym-java-client/README.md

-# working-gym-java-client for OPEN AI GYM HTTP SERVER
+JAVA CLIENT for OPEN AI GYM HTTP SERVER
 A simple java client to access the OpenAI Gym HTTP Server.
 I tried looking for an existing java client, but the only one I found I couldn't get to work, so I decided to make one myself.

 This project is primarily focussed on simplicity, so I minimized reliance on dependencies (only 1 for JSON (in addition to some standard Java libs)), and tried to keep the code itself easy to understand and modify.